Voting by mail: a Markov chain model for managing the security risks of election systems: Markov Chain Framework

 \subsection{Final Ballot States}

 At the end of the VBM process, ballots move to a final absorbing state that reflects the ballot status and is used to evaluate election performance.
 The final states capture all possible final states the voter ballot can take on at the end of the process, and they are defined to be mutually exclusive.
 The voter ballots can be counted (C) or not counted (NC) by the election officials.
 There are several reasons a ballot may not be counted, and not all result from attacks to the process.
 Some ballots are not counted simply because they arrive at the election office after the required date for processing (L), which is typically an election day.
+Ballots are not counted if they are missing the voter's signature, the signature does not match the signature on file, or the ballot is not properly sealed in the envelope or secrecy sleeve.

 In traditional VBM processes the only ballot states that are recorded are not counted and counted ballots, and all ballots are assumed to be unaltered (U).
 Some ballots can be altered (A) by masquerade attacks.
 Since an altered ballot may not be observable, altered ballots could be counted or not counted.
 Additionally, ballots may be lost, and all lost ballots are not counted and listed as not returned (NR).